dib-lab/2020-paper-sourmash-gather/manuscript.md

 -->

 ![
 Methods rankings and scores obtained for the different metrics over all samples and taxonomic ranks.
 For score calculation, all metrics were weighted equally.
+A scaled value of 2000 and a k-mer size of 31 was used.
 ](images/scores.svg){#fig:scores}